-The sensory function refers to certain sensors (or neurons) that serve as receptors for stimuli from the body’s inside (such as hunger or thirst) or from the environment (like the touching of a hotplate), which will later be translated into an action potential.
+In sensory function, certain sensors (or neurons) that serve as receptors for stimuli from inside the body (such as hunger or thirst) or from the environment (like the touching of a hotplate) translate such stimuli into an action potential.

 These neurons are called sensory or afferent neurons (lat. af-/ad- = towards; ferre = to carry).
-They are responsible for transmitting those sensory signals via the cranial and spinal nerves to the brain and to the spinal cord.
+They are responsible for transmitting these sensory signals via the cranial and spinal nerves to the brain and spinal cord.

 The processing of the received sensory information constitutes the integrative function of the nervous system.
-Hereby, this information is analyzed and memorized in preparation for a corresponding reaction.
+This information is analyzed and memorized in preparation for a corresponding reaction.
 Perception is an important integrative function of the brain, where sensory signals are consciously identified.

-The responsible neurons for this process are called motor neurons or efferent neurons (lat. ef-/ex- = out of, from).
-They carry the information from the brain through the cranial and spinal nerves to the spinal cord or from the brain and the spinal cord to the effectors (muscles and glands).
+The neurons responsible for this process are called motor neurons or efferent neurons (lat. ef-/ex- = out of, from).
+They carry the information from the brain through the cranial and spinal nerves to the spinal cord or from the brain and spinal cord to the effectors (muscles and glands).

 The stimulation of the effectors by the motor neuron causes muscle contractions and gland secretions.
-Pulling away your hand after having touched a hotplate is the typical example of a motor response involving muscle contraction.
+Pulling away the hand after having touched a hotplate is a typical example of a motor response involving muscle contraction.

-The nervous system can be divided into an anatomic and a functional part; however, they are inseparably intertwined.
-The conductive nerve fibers run without limitations from the central to the peripheral nervous system and vice versa.
-All parts of the nervous system influence each other mutually.
+The nervous system can be divided into anatomic and functional parts; however, these parts are usually indistinguishable.
+The conductive nerve fibers run without limitations from the CNS to the PNS and vice versa.
+All parts of the nervous system influence each other.

 Central nervous system

-The central nervous system (CNS), which comprises the brain and the spinal cord, has to process many different types of incoming sensory information.
-The brain (lat. cerebrum) is protected by the skull; the spinal cord (lat. medulla spinalis) by the spinal column.
+The CNS, which comprises the brain and the spinal cord, has to process different types of incoming sensory information.
+The brain is protected by the skull, while the spinal cord is protected by the spinal column.

 In addition, the brain and spinal cord are covered with protective membranes, the meninges, which are made out of connective tissue.
-They consist of three layers: the dura mater, the arachnoid mater and the pia mater.
-Between the arachnoid and the pia mater is the cerebrospinal fluid, creating a kind of liquid cushion that protects the CNS against physical shock.
+The meninges consist of 3 layers: the dura mater, arachnoid mater, and pia mater.
+Between the arachnoid and pia mater is the cerebrospinal fluid, which creates a liquid cushion that protects the CNS from physical shock.

 Peripheral nervous system

-All parts of the nervous system outside the CNS constitute the peripheral nervous system (PNS).
-This includes the cranial nerves and their branches as well as the spinal cord and its corresponding spinal nerves, branching out into the periphery.
+All parts of the nervous system outside the CNS constitute the PNS.
+The PNS includes the cranial nerves and their branches as well as the spinal cord and its corresponding spinal nerves that branch out into the periphery.
 The PNS consists mainly of nerve fibers with nerve cell clusters in some places.

-Such a cluster of nerve cells, together with the corresponding nerve fibers, forms a small bulge that is called ganglion.
-The human body contains twelve cranial and 31 spinal nerve pairs.
+Such a cluster of nerve cells, together with the corresponding nerve fibers, forms a small bulge that is called a ganglion.
+The human body contains 12 cranial and 31 spinal nerve pairs.

 Somatic nervous system

-- The sensory neurons are in charge of transmitting information from the head, the body’s outer shell and extremities and from the receptors of the special senses (sight, hearing, smell and taste) to the CNS.
+- The sensory neurons transmit information from the head and body, and from the receptors of the special senses (sight, hearing, smell, and taste) to the CNS.

-- The motor neurons exclusively conduct the impulses from the CNS to the skeletal muscles.
-Since this motor response is initiated consciously and in a controlled manner, the somatic nervous system is called the voluntary part of the peripheral nervous system.
+- The motor neurons exclusively conduct impulses from the CNS to the skeletal muscles.
+Since this motor response is initiated consciously and in a controlled manner, the somatic nervous system is called the voluntary part of the PNS.

 Autonomic nervous system

-The autonomic nervous system (lat. autos = self; nomos = law) contains sensory and efferent neurons that primarily control the functions of the internal organs.
+The autonomic nervous system (ANS; lat. autos = self; nomos = law) contains sensory and efferent neurons that primarily control the functions of the internal organs.

 - The sensory neurons pass on the information from the autonomic sensory receptors, located, for example, in the stomach or the lungs, to the CNS.

 - The efferent neurons conduct the impulses received from the CNS to the smooth muscles (e.g., the heart) and to the glands.
-Under normal circumstances, the efferent responses are not consciously controlled and, therefore, the autonomic nervous system (ANS) works involuntarily.
+Under normal circumstances, the efferent responses are not consciously controlled; therefore, the ANS works involuntarily.

-How can the motor part of the ANS be further subdivided?
-There are the sympathetic division and the parasympathetic division: the effectors contain, with few exceptions, sympathetic or parasympathetic nerves that each have contrary effects.
+The motor part of the ANS can be further subdivided into the sympathetic division and parasympathetic division; the effectors contain, with few exceptions, sympathetic or parasympathetic nerves that each have contrary effects.

 Sympathetic neurons, for instance, speed up the heart rate.
-They support physical processes or exertions and stimulate the fight-or-flight response, i.e., ergotropic reactions that increase the body’s energy.
+They support physical processes or exertions and stimulate the fight-or-flight response, i.e., ergotropic reactions that increase the energy of the body.

-Parasympathetic neurons, in contrast, slow down the heart rate and stimulate rest-and-digest activities, i.e., trophotropic reactions that support the body’s regeneration and build up energy reserves.
-The parasympathetic system also controls the body’s internal homeostatic balance.
+Parasympathetic neurons, in contrast, slow down the heart rate and stimulate rest-and-digest activities, i.e., trophotropic reactions that support body regeneration and build up energy reserves.
+The parasympathetic system also controls the homeostatic balance of the body.

 Enteric nervous system

-A special part of the nervous system is the enteric nervous system (lat. enter = inside), the “brain of the gut”.
-The enteric nervous system (ENS) consists of approximately 100 million neurons in the plexus entericus; an intramural nervous system in the gastrointestinal tract, made up of sympathetic and parasympathetic fiber networks and parasympathetic cells and small ganglia.
+Special part of the nervous system is the enteric nervous system (ENS; lat. enter = inside)—the ‘brain of the gut’.
+The ENS consists of approximately 100 million neurons in the enteric plexus, which is an intramural nervous system in the gastrointestinal tract made up of sympathetic and parasympathetic fiber networks and parasympathetic cells and small ganglia.

-The plexus entericus stretches along the entire gastrointestinal tract.
-To a certain extent, the neurons of the plexus entericus act independently from the ANS and the CNS, although they do communicate with the CNS through sympathetic and parasympathetic neurons.
+The enteric plexus stretches along the entire gastrointestinal tract.
+To a certain extent, the neurons of the enteric plexus act independently from the ANS and CNS, although they communicate with the CNS through sympathetic and parasympathetic neurons.

-The sensory neurons of the ENS are responsible for overseeing chemical changes in the gastrointestinal tract.
+The sensory neurons of the ENS are responsible for chemical changes in the gastrointestinal tract.

-The enteric motor neurons, on the other hand, regulate the contractions of the smooth muscles of the gastrointestinal tract, in order to move the food through the intestines.
-Controlling the secretions of the organs belonging to the gastrointestinal tract, like the gastric acid in the stomach, is also part of the enteric motor neurons’ responsibility.
+The motor neurons of the ENS regulate the contractions of the smooth muscles of the gastrointestinal tract, in order to move the food through the intestines.
+Controlling the secretions of organs of the gastrointestinal tract, such as gastric acid in the stomach, is also a function of enteric motor neurons.

 Structure of a nerve in the nervous system

 There are about 86 billion nerve cells in the human brain.
-Their specific capabilities include receiving stimuli from changes in the environment, transmitting these impulses over very long distances, processing the transmitted information and passing impulses on to other nerve cells or effector organs, like muscles or glandular cells.
+Their specific functions include receiving stimuli from changes in the environment, transmitting these impulses over very long distances, processing the transmitted information, and passing impulses on to other nerve cells or effector organs, like the muscles or glandular cells.

-The nerve cell, also called neuron, is the smallest functional unit of the nervous system.
-It consists of three parts:
+The nerve cell, also called the neuron, is the smallest functional unit of the nervous system.
+It consists of 3 parts:

 - Cell body (also called soma or perikaryon)

 The cell body contains the nucleus, which has a large vesicular form and is located in the center of the cell body.
-The perikaryon is the trophic center for the nerve cell.
+The perikaryon is the trophic center of the nerve cell.

-The cytoplasm surrounding the nucleus holds many different cell organelles, typical ones being the lysosome, mitochondria or the Golgi apparatus.
-Free ribosomes, which serve as the site of protein synthesis, and distinctive clusters of rough endoplasmic reticulum (Nissl bodies) can also be found in the cell body.
+The cytoplasm surrounding the nucleus houses many different cell organelles, typical ones being the lysosome, mitochondria, and the Golgi apparatus.
+Free ribosomes, which serve as the site of protein synthesis, and distinctive clusters of the rough endoplasmic reticulum (Nissl bodies) can also be found in the cell body.

 The Nissl bodies use the newly synthesized proteins to replace cellular components that serve as material for neuron growth and to repair damaged axons in the PNS.

-Most neurons possess two types of processes (appendages):
+Most neurons possess 2 types of processes (appendages):